Tech-Modernization/ansible_code_0324/README.md

   ./runme.sh -r us-east-1,us-west-1 -p access-log -a splunk -i 300 -b 10 -h localhost -u sp_admin -w sp_pass1234
 ```

-## Pre-reqs
-* The Splunk server already has Splunk Add-on for AWS installed.
-* The add-on for AWS has an AWS account configured, the account can access the SQS queues and download logs from the S3 buckets.
-* Dependencies such as ansible, jq, aws-cli are present.
-* The user account running the script, or the EC2 instance profile of the host where this script is runnig, has AWS access to list SQS queues.
-* The SQS queues have been set up according to the agreed naming convention.

 ## TBD
 * How does Ansible authenticate for splunk server access?
 * What if there are other parties updating the same AWS add-on configuration file on the splunk server?
-* Can improve on how to trigger splunk monitor configuration reload, using RESTful API.